scality/eve/README.md

 # Eve

-Pipeline as code in Buildbot
+Pipeline as code in Buildbot.
+Current stable branch is: development/1.0

 ## Support
 Please open an issue on JIRA RELENG project for support.

-## Contributing

-Please contribute using the ticketing process.
-Create a branch, add commits, and open a pull request.

 ## Developper environment
 Install the libraries required for mysql on your machine: